 Info for Filmmakers

-Vermont PBS has launched a new initiative, searching for the best locally-based content (Vermont, Montreal, New Hampshire and Upstate New York) to bring to Vermont PBS’s over the air broadcast and web streaming platforms.
-Stories that are about this community and made by community members.
-Stories that speak to what it’s like to live here, now.
+Made Here, a curated film series presented by Vermont PBS, showcases the best locally-based content from Vermont, Montréal, Upstate New York, and Northern New England through both over the air broadcast and web streaming platforms.
+The focus of the series is on stories about this community, made by community members, that speak to what it’s like to live here, now.

 Whether fiction-based or documentaries, Vermont PBS wants to give you a platform to express your ideas and access to a captive audience.
 We are looking for content of any length that is relevant, inspiring, educational, connective and high quality.
 Most importantly, contemporary stories about life – personal, community-based or views about the rest of the world.

 If you are interested in broadcast distribution of your content on Vermont PBS, please scroll down to review our Integrity Policy, and Limitations on Broadcast Content, then complete our Local Content Submission Form.
 Please contact us with any questions or for more information.

 Eric Ford, Director of Content Partnership, Executive Producer & Host, Made Here

 Limitations on Broadcast Content

 Vermont PBS is a curator of content, but is required to comply with U.S. laws and rules of the Federal Communications Commission (FCC) when selecting content to broadcast.
 VermontPBS reserves the right to interpret standards and select content at its discretion.
 When submitting content, we ask that you alert us to content that may fall within the categories of Obscene, Indecent, or Profane – which may or may not impact whether content may be broadcast depending on context and time of day of broadcast.